scaleflex/magento-cloudimage-responsive/README.md

 </span>
 ```

-If you have a issues with adapting your templates files, feel free to contact our [support](https://www.cloudimage.io/en/contact-us).
+If you have any issue with the modification your template files, feel free to contact our [support](https://www.cloudimage.io/en/contact-us).